Demvok/LikeBot/README.md

 // #### TO TEST:

 ## Changelog

+### v.1.1.2
+- reviewed and standartized pauses and retries for flood avoiding

 ### v.1.1.1
 - fixed malformed task object creation on low RAM (cleanup and safe loading)